 Animals suffer immensely for fashion.
 They are bred in atrocious conditions or stolen from their natural habitats before their skin, fur, and feathers are ripped violently from their bodies.
 Animal cruelty is never in style.

 Sheep naturally produce a thick coat of wool to insulate their bodies.
-Many people believe they require human intervention to remove excess wool; however, this is not the case.
+Many people believe they require human intervention to remove excess wool; however, this is only the case for genetically modified sheep the wool industry has created to produce much more wool, not for the wild sheep from which the domestic breeds evolved from.
 Sheep are violently shorn of their wool with sharp blades, and little attention is paid to their wellbeing.
 They are often roughly handled and suffer from deep cuts and injuries.

 Shearling is the tanned skin that has been callously cut from a young lamb’s body with the fleece still attached.
 The suffering lamb is sent to slaughter shortly after their skin is removed.